pkmn/engine/src/lib/gen1/README.md

-of their effects but instead due to **global issues** related to fundamental mechanics such as [broken move selection](https://www.smogon.com/forums/threads/rby-fight-button-simulation-improvements-fix-partial-trapping-improve-counter.3673280/#post-8655897), using move name instead of slot to determine move identity, implementing volatiles statuses incorrectly or not understanding how moves which call other moves work means that it isn't possible to completely implement Pokémon Showdown's behavior for the following moves (the pkmn engine attempts to reproduce as much of the behavior that can be reproduced without making data structure
+of their effects but instead due to **global issues** related to fundamental mechanics such as [broken move selection](https://www.smogon.com/forums/threads/rby-fight-button-simulation-improvements-fix-partial-trapping-improve-counter.3673280/#post-8655897), using move name instead of slot to determine move identity, implementing volatile statuses incorrectly or not understanding how moves which call other moves work means that it isn't possible to completely implement Pokémon Showdown's behavior for the following moves (the pkmn engine attempts to reproduce as much of the behavior that can be reproduced without making data structure